Hazem-ali/Function-Plotter/README.md

 # Function-Plotter
-This is a GUI that plots mathematical functions using python and embedded matplotlib window inside
+This is a GUI that plots mathematical functions using python and embedded matplotlib window inside.

 All is needed from you is:
-1. Write Your function whose variable is x
+1. Write Your function whose variable is x.
-2. Write Both Min x and Max x limits that will show up in the graph
+2. Write Both Min x and Max x limits that will show up in the graph.
-3. Press "Plot Function" Button and see the result
+3. Press "Plot Function" Button and see the result.

 This window will show up initially when you open the GUI
 ![1](https://user-images.githubusercontent.com/18193544/125362735-b1469500-e36f-11eb-962a-cc8958d39cfb.png)

 Note: There's a status bar down to show plotting status (Success/Fail)

 * *Working Examples*